-The data presented in this paper allows us to evaluate the virus transmission risk in various ambient conditions.
-Depending on the ambient humidity, a droplet of an initial size of 75~µm travels up to 60~m and contains a relatively high virus load.
+The data presented in this paper allows us to evaluate the transmission risk of SARS-CoV-2 in various ambient conditions.
+Depending on the ambient humidity, a droplet of an initial size of 75~µm travels up to 60~m and contains a relatively high virus load (Fig.~\ref{infect}c).
 More specifically, droplets with diameters of 60~µm, 70~µm, and 80~µm carry up to 84, 134, and 200 viral copies, respectively.
 Further, in an ambient humidity greater than 60\%, where the virus is highly infectious, droplets of a size of 60~µm to 80~µm still travel large distances.
-Thus, droplets of this size can carry at $T_\mathrm{amb}=20$~°C many highly infectious viral copies over long distances and, thus, pose a great transmission risk.
-When $rh$ = 50\%, the infectivity of the virus is the highest for $T_\mathrm{amb}=10$~°C while the infectivity remains 50\% for $T_\mathrm{amb}=30$~°C. For both $T_\mathrm{amb}=10$~°C and $T_\mathrm{amb}=30$~°C, droplets in the range 60~µm to 80~µm can travel long distances and carry a higher number of viruses.
+Thus, droplets of this size can carry at $T_\mathrm{amb}=20$~°C many highly infectious viral copies over long distances (Fig.~\ref{infect}c).
+When $rh$ = 50\%, the infectivity of the virus is the highest for $T_\mathrm{amb}=10$~°C while the infectivity remains 50\% for $T_\mathrm{amb}=30$~°C (Fig.~\ref{infect}d).
+For both $T_\mathrm{amb}=10$~°C and $T_\mathrm{amb}=30$~°C, droplets in the range 60~µm to 80~µm can travel long distances and carry a higher number of viruses.

-Given all the points elaborated on in this study, we found compelling evidence that droplets of a size of 60~µm to 80~µm pose the highest risk of transmitting a virus.